 I think life should be similar.
 Not the exact same.
 Like, don’t go quit your job because it’s not fun or fulfilling.
 You still need that.
 But start looking for a new one!
 Build skills for a job that you really want, even if you have to do that on the side for awhile.
 Keep your dreams alive.
 Say yes to more fun things.
 Say no to more things that weigh you down.
 Don’t do everything out of obligation, instead pick and choose what’s worth your time.

-If people judge you or criticize you for not being a “team player” or being too selfish, remember that this is your boundaries and mental health at stake, not theirs.
+If people judge you or criticize you for not being a “team player” or being too selfish, remember that this is your boundaries and mental health at stake, not theirs (if you’re accused of not being a team player in a video game though, probably should listen to that a bit).
 You are not responsible for everyone else’s problems or feelings.
 It’s a crazy concept for someone like me, who took years of adulthood to figure out to put my needs first.
 It’s not selfish; it’s self-care.
 You can take care of your needs, while also being a compassionate, empathetic person.
 It’s about boundaries.
 That doesn’t sound like “fun”, but it helps you set limits for yourself and it can help you create parameters for yourself to make more time for things you enjoy.

 That’s right.
 You can order yourself to have fun.